Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 Maintaining good oral health goes beyond regular brushing and flossing.
-For individuals with advanced plaque buildup or early signs of gum disease, a deep dental cleaning also known as scaling and root planing is an essential treatment to prevent further oral health issues, including gum disease and tooth loss.
+For individuals with advanced plaque buildup or early signs of gum disease, a deep dental cleaning also known as scaling and root planing is an essential treatment to prevent further oral health issues, including gum disease prevention and tooth loss.
 Here’s how deep cleanings work to protect your smile and overall health.

 Understanding Gum Disease